Under Australian law, a de facto relationship is defined in Section 4AA of the Family Law Act 1975.

 When a de facto relationship in Australia ends, the parties involved may navigate a process similar to that of divorcing couples, covering property settlement, financial maintenance, and arrangements for any children.
 Here’s a more detailed look at what this entails under the Family Law Act 1975.

 Are you thinking about separating, or experiencing domestic, family or sexual violence?
-Our team of lawyers can assist you and help you plan for your safety.
+Our experienced team of de facto relationship lawyers can assist you and help you plan for your safety.
 Contact us today for support in Frankston, Dandenong, Sunshine, South Morang, Mill Park, and surrounding areas across Melbourne.

 1. Property Settlement